readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

   Disallow: /

-Projects will be delisted if they meet *all* of the following criteria:
+Projects will be delisted if they meet ALL of the following criteria:

 * The person who submits the report of the unmaintained_ and unofficial_ project also demonstrates failed attempts to contact the existing owners.
 * The project has been determined unmaintained_ and unofficial_ by the rules described above.